 Home

 I am a PhD student at University of Tübingen and the International Max Planck Research School for Intelligent Systems supervised by Robert Bamler.
-I am interested in flexible and efficient inference methods for deep probabilistic models.
-Additionally, I am interested in applications of probabilistic machine learning in science.
 My PhD is funded by the Cluster of Excellence Machine Learning.
+I am interested in deep (probabilistic) models, flexible and efficient inference methods for large (language) models, and data compression.

-Most recently, we found that the SVHN dataset suffers from a distribution mismatch between the training set and test set that impacts probabilistic generative models.
-We will present the corresponding paper at the NeurIPS 2023 Workshop on Distribution Shifts.
+Our paper at the NeurIPS 2023 Workshop on Distribution Shifts finds that the SVHN dataset suffers from a distribution mismatch between the training set and test set that impacts probabilistic generative models.
 A new canonical split can be downloaded from the project page.

 News